LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 ~~~
 {: .bash}

-This script looks in the defined files and prints any lines containing `revolution`
+The script above looks in the defined files and prints any lines containing `revolution`
 (without regard to case) to the shell.
-We let the shell add today's date to the
-filename:
+This time we will send the results to a new `tsv` file.
+We'll also use the `$` instruction to add the current date (in a particular format) into the new filename.
+We'll explain the date format a little further down.

 ~~~
 $ grep -i revolution *.tsv > results/$(date "+%Y-%m-%d")_JAi-revolution.tsv
 ~~~
 {: .bash}

-This saves the subsetted data to a new file.
+This saves the subsetted data (all lines containing the word `revolution` or `Revolution`) to a new file.

-> ## Alternative date commands
-> This way of writing dates is so common that on some platforms (not macOS X)
-> you can get the same result by typing `$(date -I)` instead of
-> `$(date "+%Y-%m-%d")`.
-{: .callout}
+Note: there may be duplicates in this subset because the search has returned results from both the master file and all three earlier subsets)

 However, if we look at this file, it contains every instance of the
 string 'revolution' including as a single word and as part of other words
 such as 'revolutionary'.
 This perhaps isn't as useful as we thought...
-Thankfully, the `-w` flag instructs `grep` to look for whole words only,
+Thankfully, the `-w` flag, added to the `-i` (case insensitive) flag instructs `grep` to look for whole words only,
 giving us greater precision in our search.

 ~~~